-I’m also a mother of two children, so I have good experience of how children learn – and having out my eldest child through the 11 Plus process, I understand many of the concerns that arents have.
+I’m also a mother of two children, so I have good experience of how children learn – and having out my eldest child through the 11 Plus process, I understand many of the concerns that parents have.
 I’ve been tutoring children for the 11 Plus (including mine) for the best part of eight years and I know how to get the best out of them so they can start to shine – in time for those exams!

-We all know that children like to have fun.
-What better way to make what is, essentially, complex subjects like English, maths, verbal and non-verbal reasoning (if they are preparing for grammar tests of the 11 Plus) enjoyable for children to learn.
-I don’t believe in engineering robots when preparing children for the 11 Plus – they need to be able to think and problem solve from now, right to the end of their educational journey, so the foundation needs to be a good one.
+We all know that children like to have fun what better way to make what is, essentially, complex subjects like English, maths, verbal and non-verbal reasoning (if they are preparing for grammar tests of the 11 Plus) enjoyable for children to learn.
+I don’t believe in engineering robots when preparing children for the 11 Plus – they need to be able to think, and problem solve from now, right to the end of their educational journey, so the foundation needs to be a good one.

-An appreciation of nouns, adjectives, synonyms, and all those other clauses in the English language, is just one part of the 11 Plus exam that children take.
+An appreciation of nouns, adjectives, synonyms, and other clauses in the English language, is just one part of the 11 Plus exam that children take.
 Being able to delve into a story and blitz through comprehension without the tears and confusion is another.
 All of this is achievable with an 11 Plus tutor who can break the subject matter down in an enjoyable and digestible way.